R. David Edelman

-R. David Edelman is an American policymaker and academic who currently directs the Project on Technology, the Economy, and National Security (TENS) at the Massachusetts Institute of Technology.
+R. David Edelman is an American policymaker, author and academic who currently directs the Project on Technology, the Economy, and National Security (TENS) at the Massachusetts Institute of Technology.
 Previously, he served as Special Assistant to President Barack Obama on issues of the digital economy and national security.
-In that role, he led policy development around technology and related issues for the National Economic Council.
+In that role, he led policy development around technology, artificial intelligence and related issues for the National Economic Council.
 He also served in the Office of Science & Technology Policy, and as the first Director for International Cyber Policy on the National Security Council.

 Early life and education

 R. David Edelman was born in Minneapolis, Minnesota, later moving with his family to California, where he attended the Branson School.
 His parents, Steve and Sharon Edelman, are television hosts and producers.